I love writing about pets, especially dogs and wolf/dog hybrids.

 You should be aware that wolf and hybrid jaws are powerful enough to crush the femur bone of extremely large animals, such as the buffalo.
 If they decide that something of yours is for their chewing pleasure, discipline will not help you get the item back.
-Any attempt to take the item could result a serious in bite.
+Any attempt to take the item could result in a serious bite.

 Wolf and/or Hybrid Training

-They are capable of learning commands, however, don't count on them to obey these commands.
+They are capable of learning commands; however, don't count on them to obey these commands.
 If they become bored, frightened, or feel endangered, you can forget about obedience.
-When they are young, they will obey you because in the wild, they instinctively obey their elder pack members.
+When they are young, they will obey you because, in the wild, they instinctively obey their elder pack members.
 But, as adults, their independent nature will overpower their urge to obey commands.
 If you and the wolf try to dominate one another, it could turn into a dangerous game.

 Wolves and Hybrids as Pets

 Research proves that most hybrids in captivity are abandoned when they get older.
 But even if one hybrid makes a good pet, it does not mean they are all good pets.
 This is called aberrant behavior.
 It's not normal for a wolf or hybrid to make a good pet, and nor should it be expected.